collaboratorsje/Dry_Beans_Models/README.md

     python3 -m pip install -r ./requirements.txt

+### Setup Complete!
+You can now go to the src folder and start running the cells in the Models.ipynb file!

 ### Notes
 - Ensure you have Python 3.x installed before proceeding with the setup.